hpcgroup/pipit/docs/user_guide.rst

 .. image:: images/flat_profile.png
    :width: 200

-We can also break this down per process:
+We can also break this information down on a per-process basis:

 .. code-block:: python